 Situated in the heart of Hood River County, Hood River, Oregon is a beautiful and welcoming destination.
 It’s a place that nearly 8,000 people call home year-round and droves of travelers choose as a vacation location each and every year as well.
 Those who head to Hood River do so in the name of outdoor recreation, indoor entertainment, and plenty of shopping and dining to match.
 But for all of the activities and attractions Hood River hosts, it’s also a destination brimming over with rich history.
-The following is brief history that details the stories that led to Hood River being the popular place for travelers it is today.
+The following is brief Hood River history that details the stories that led to it being the popular place for travelers it is today.

 Long before European settlers made their way to Hood River, First Nation Tribes called the lush lands home.
 It wasn’t until Lew and Clark led their expedition through the area in October of 1805 that settlement possibilities took hold.
 While exploring present-day Hood River, the Lewis and Clark expedition came across a camp known as Waucoma which translated into place of big trees.
 The camp became a central hub for settlement as it was located conveniently near the Columbia River and the Dog River.